-The Company's finance income for the three month period ended June 30, 2021 was nil, compared to C\$0.6 million for the three month period ended June 30, 2020, representing a decline of C\$0.6 million, due to interest income from tariff overpayments.
+The Company's finance income for the year ended March 31, 2022, was C\$0.5 million compared to C\$1.1 million for the year ended March 31, 2021, representing a decline of C\$0.6 million due in part to interest income from tariff overpayments in the prior year which did not repeat in the current year.

-The Company's interest in pension and other post-employment benefit obligations for the three month period ended June 30, 2021 was C\$2.9 million, compared to C\$4.3 million for the three month period ended June 30, 2020, due to a decrease in discount rates as at March 31, 2021 that was used to determine the 2022 fiscal year pension benefit expense.
+The Company's interest in pension and other post-employment benefit obligations for the year ended March 31, 2022 was C\$11.6 million compared to C\$17.0 million for the year ended March 31, 2021, due to a decrease in discount rates at March 31, 2021 that was used to determine the 2022 fiscal year pension benefit expense.

-The Company's foreign exchange loss for the three month period ended June 30, 2021 was C\$10.0 million, compared to C\$17.4 million for the three month period ended June 30, 2020.
-These foreign exchange movements reflect the effect of U.S. dollar exchange rate fluctuations on the Company's Canadian dollar denominated monetary assets and liabilities.
+The Company's foreign exchange loss for the year ended March 31, 2022 was C\$4.3 million compared to C\$76.5 million for the year ended March 31, 2021.
+These foreign exchange movements reflect the effect of US dollar exchange rate fluctuations on the Company's Canadian dollar denominated monetary assets and liabilities.